kbarre123/bitt3r/README.md

 README
 ===

-This README would normally document whatever steps are necessary to get the application up and running.
+Sample microblogging site from tutorial at [ruby.railstutorial.org](http://ruby.railstutorial.org/).

 Things you may want to cover:

-* Ruby version
+## Ruby version

-* System dependencies
+## System dependencies

-* Configuration
+## Configuration

-* Database creation
+## Database creation
+* Uncomment lib/tasks/sample_data.rake to populate db for testing.
+Otherwise, leave commented to have first user as admin.

-* Database initialization
+## Database initialization

-* How to run the test suite
+## How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+## Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+## Deployment instructions

-* ...

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.